 Applicants will also be required to have a score of 6 in each of the 4 parts of the IELTS unless they are in an exempted class of applicants;

-Employers will also need to show that they meet either training benchmarks A or B (similar to the 457 visa program) and intends to pay market salary prior to being able to nominate an applicant(s);
+Employers will also need to pay SAF training levy and must pay market salary prior to being able to nominate an applicant(s);

-- Temporary Residence Transition Stream – working on a 457 visa (the only qualifying visa) in the same ANZSCO unit group as the nominated position for a period of 2 years of the 3 years prior to application.
-Where the employee has worked for the ENS nominator, employers will be required to show that they have met their continuing training commitment since sponsorship approval and market salary obligations under the 457 visa program
+- Temporary Residence Transition Stream – working on a 457/STT visa (the only qualifying visa) in the same ANZSCO unit group as the nominated position for a period of 2 years of the 3 years prior to application.
+Where the employee has worked for the ENS nominator, employers will be required to show that they have met their training commitment and market salary obligations under the STT visa program

 Applicants will also be required to have a score of 5 in each of the 4 parts of the IELTS unless they are in an exempted class of applicants; or

 - Agreement stream (including Labour agreements and Regional Migration Agreements)

 Once granted the RSMS visa does have a restriction requiring a successful visa holder to live and work in a regional area for 2 years.
 Cancellation for breach of this condition is possible.

 Commitment to work for 2 years from date of visa approval